cguertin14/cguertin.dev/src/content/posts/first-year-as-an-sre.md

 title: "My First Year As An SRE"
 date: "2024-01-02"
 description: "How my first professional year as an SRE stacked up"
-draft: true # TODO: Remove this to publish.
 tags: ["sre", "reliability", "engineering", "career"]
 categories: ["welcome"]
 series: ["career"]